Tes3awy/Send-Config-From-File-To-Devices/README.md

    - If an IP address is <span style="color: red;">UNREACHABLE</span> for whatever reason, then this IP is added to `data/failure.txt` with its error message.
    - If an IP address is <span style="color: green;">REACHABLE</span>, then this IP is added to `data/success.txt`.
 4. Reads each IP addresse in `data/success.txt` one by one.
+5. Prompts the user to enter a username and a password.
+> _These username and password will be used for all network devices of those IP addresses in `data/device_ip_list.txt`._
-5. Initiates a connection using [Netmiko](https://github.com/ktbyers/netmiko).
+6. Initiates a Telnet session to each device one by one using [Netmiko](https://github.com/ktbyers/netmiko).
-6. Sends commands from `data/config.txt` to the device of that IP address.
+7. Sends commands from `data/config.txt` to the device of that IP address.
-7. Saves the configuration on the device.
+8. Saves the configuration on the device.
-8. Terminates the connection.
+9. Terminates the session.

 ### Best Case Scenario